Gift-OYS/M3Site/README.md

 > *Tips*: If you use ESM3 to generate the protein embedding, you may need to have access the ESM3 model.
 You can refer to the [EvolutionaryScale/esm3-sm-open-v1](https://huggingface.co/EvolutionaryScale/esm3-sm-open-v1) for instruction.

 To facilitate the use of our model, we provide a demo for inference based on Gradio.
 The source code with Dockerfile are in the `app` folder.
-You can directly deploy it in [Hugging Face Spaces](https://huggingface.co/spaces) or run it locally.
+You can directly deploy it in [Hugging Face Spaces](https://huggingface.co/spaces) with Docker SDK (don't forget to add a Secret named `ESM3TOKEN`) or run it locally.